 In order to brainstorm effectively, it is important to create an environment of psychological safety, where all ideas are welcomed and no one is afraid to speak up.
 The best brainstorming sessions are those in which participants feel free to share any and all ideas, no matter how crazy or outlandish they may seem.
 Only by brainstorming freely can the best solutions be found.

-How to conduct a brainstorming session [guide]
+How to conduct a brainstorming session in 5 steps

 To run an effective brainstorming session, you'll need to think through the preparation, environment, process, and follow-up.
 Here's how to set you and your team up for success.

 In the words of legendary UCLA basketball coach John Wooden, “failure to prepare is preparing to fail.”
 One of the most important components of crafting a successful brainstorming session is establishing expectations.

 While the brainstorming session itself is meant to be free flowing and exploratory, it’s vital to set boundaries and define the problems as clearly and specifically as possible so that the outcomes inform actionable next steps.